pipfrosch/pipfrosch-jquery/readme.txt

 2. Generated WordPress HTML source code showing the failed CDN fallback code.

+== Developers ===

+If you have a plugin or theme that wants to know about versions, the following options are defined if this plugin is active:

+* `pipjq_plugin_version` defines the plugin version.
+* `pipjq_jquery_version` defines the jQuery version.
+* `pipjq_jquery_migrate_version` defines the jQuery Migrate plugin version

+All three those of those options are defined as strings.

+You can also get them directly from the defined constants `PIPJQ_PLUGIN_VERSION`, `PIPJQV`, and `PIPJQMIGRATE` respectively but I do not guarantee that I will continue to specify them with those constant into the long-term future.
+For example, if I switch to a more OOP approach they may be defined within a class rather than as constants.
+The options however will always be defined.

 == Changelog ==

 = 1.1.0 (Friday May 22, 2020) =